NCSU-ComPS-Group/prism/doc/content/getting_started/input_syntax.md

 - Rate Based Reactions Block
 - Cross Section Based Reactions Block

-It is important to note that since this project uses the yaml file format, projects which adopt the rxn-cpp format standard can also include additional blocks which will be ignored by the rxn-cpp project.
+It is important to note that since this project uses the yaml file format, projects which adopt the PRISM format standard can also include additional blocks which will be ignored by the PRISM project.

 ## Data Path Block

-To reduce the amount of user input requried the rxn-cpp project also supports the definition of a data path.
+To reduce the amount of user input requried the PRISM project also supports the definition of a data path.
 This should be used if all the data files required for your network are stored in the same location.
 When defined the data path will be prepended to the file parameter used in the reaction block.
 It can be defined in the following manner.

 ```yaml
   data-path: path/to/data/